 Of course money and the element of prestige also played roles.
 Yet they were not the sole driving factors for me.
 Besides, the big money you read about in the media only goes into the pockets of a select few in banks.
 It takes some time before you earn the big numbers.
-Also, the banks will always give you just enough to make sure you stay another year, and another, and another.
+Also, they’ll always give you just enough to make sure you stay another year.
+And another.
+And another.

 Want to increase your chances of breaking into the business?